Bupa: Since 2010

 In 2012, Bupa acquired the largest private healthcare network in Poland, LUX MED, from the private equity fund Mid Europa Partners for €400m.

 Other acquisitions in this period included: Dental Corporation, Australia and New Zealand's largest dental provider; Quality HealthCare, a private clinic network in Hong Kong; a 49% stake in Highway to Health, Inc., a US health insurer specialising in providing international health insurance for US residents planning to live or work abroad.

 In February 2015, Bupa acquired a controlling share in Chilean private healthcare network Cruz Blanca.
 In 2016, Bupa became the sole owner of Cruz Blanca (branded as Bupa Chile).
 Bupa Chile opened a major hospital in Santiago in 2018.

 In 2016, Bupa acquired Care Plus, a health insurance business in Brazil.

 In the UK, in 2016, Bupa sold its home healthcare medication delivery division to Celesio AG.

 In 2017, Bupa completed the purchase of Oasis Dental Care, the UK's leading private dental provider with 380 practices, for £835 million, from Bridgepoint, a Private Equity group.
 As a result, Bupa became a major dental provider.
 The business has since grown to around 490 clinics in the UK and the Republic of Ireland.
 Bupa operates dental practices in the Republic of Ireland under the Smiles Dental brand.

 In the UK, in August 2017, it sold 122 care homes, with 9,000 beds, to HC-One for £300 million.
 22 further homes were sold to Advinia Healthcare.

 In 2018, Sanitas acquired Nectar Seguros, a Spanish private health insurer.

 In January 2019, Bupa acquired Acibadem Sigorta in Turkey.
 Bupa Acıbadem Sigorta is Turkey's second largest health insurer with both corporate and individual customers.
 Headquartered in Istanbul, it insures 600,000 people.
 In December 2020, Bupa México announced the acquisition of BBVA México's medical services provider Vitamédica.
 In January 2021, in the UK, the transfer of CS Healthcare's business and 17,500 members to Bupa completed.

 Iñaki Ereño became Group CEO in January 2021.
-Ereño was previously the CEO of Bupa's Europe and Latin America division.
+Ereño was previously the CEO of Bupa's Europe and Latin America and CEO of Sanitas.
+The joint position was subsequently filled by Iñaki Peralta and, since 2026, by Carlos Jaureguizar.

-Following the Russian invasion of Ukraine and the resulting war, Bupa announced that it would be ending relations with businesses in Russian and Russian-controlled businesses.
+Following the Russian invasion of Ukraine and the resulting war, Bupa announced that it would be ending relations with businesses in Russia and Russian-controlled businesses.

 Through its business in Poland, Lux/Med, Bupa has been working with the authorities and other institutions to offer urgent free medical assistance to refugees from Ukraine through its 258 medical centres and 13 hospitals.
 It has set up teams of paramedics, doctors and medical equipment to solve the problems of the refugees and their families, as well as providing employment for Ukrainian medial staff in its facilities.